czettnersandor/vagrant-docker-lamp/README.md

 # Vagrant LAMP config with Docker

+Instant development environment.
 Vagrant/Docker files for a LAMP Virtual Machine like setup.
 In approach to give the speed of the bare metal but the security of a VM using Linux Container (LXC).
 This configuration gives you a fast, reproducible development environment.

 This configuration is designed for Magento and Magento 2 development, but can be also used for any PHP application.
-Tested with Drupal as well.
+Tested with Drupal 8 as well.

 ## Provides

-  * Ubuntu 14.04 LTS
+  * Ubuntu 15.04
-  * Apache 2.4.7
+  * Apache 2.4.10
-  * MySQL 5.5.37
+  * MySQL 5.6.25
-  * PHP 5.5.9
+  * PHP 5.6.4
   * SSH
   * supervisord for keeping ssh, apache, mysql running (no init scripts).
   * shutdown script
   * Pre configured Apache virtualhost and a database ready to use
   * XDebug and Webgrind
   * n98-magerun
-  * Just drop this config into your project and start using
+  * Just drop the `dev` folder and `Vagrantfile` into your project and do `vagrant up`

 ## Preparation